poo-goblin/renpy_stranded_island/README.md

 # Things i learned #
 -The basic renpy project framework
 -Basic renpy syntax
+-How to jump from one scene to another
+-Label functions
+-Presenting text to the player
+-Storing player input as a variable

 # Things i can teach #
+-The basic renpy project framework
+-Basic renpy syntax
+-How to jump from one scene to another
+-Label functions
+-Presenting text to the player
+-Storing player input as a variable

 # Resources and bibliography #
 https://www.youtube.com/watch?v=SZIJ4R1CWgA&t=259s